Adamo Didur: Legacy

 Didur's large, sonorous and magnificently rich-toned voice was in its prime between the late 1890s and the World War I period.
 It was particularly suited to the performance of Italian operas.
 He was a versatile stylist with the unusual agility and his vocal range was astonishingly wide, allowing him to also sing baritone roles such as Tonio in Pagliacci and Count Almaviva in Le nozze de Figaro.
 Although chiefly a basso cantante, Didur could effectively deliver deep richness of basso profondo that made him one of the foremost interpreters of Boris Godunov.
 He was also especially praised for his portrayal of Mefistofele in both Gounod's and Boito's operas, and Rossini's Don Basilio.
-He made many memorable recordings of operatic arias which are available on CD transfers.
+He made many memorable recordings of operatic arias for several labels including Fonotipia and Pathé which are available on CD transfers.